RetroAchievements/docs/docs/guidelines/content/set-plagiarism.md

 ### Descriptions

-Achievement descriptions do not have to be unique.
-Descriptions need to be clear instructions of how to earn an achievement so variations on a description may make the achievement confusing.
-There are only so many ways to say “Beat the game without dying.”
+Achievement descriptions don't have to be unique.
+Descriptions need to be clear instructions of how to earn an achievement so variations on a description might make the achievement confusing.
+There are only so many ways to say “Beat the game without dying".

 ### Rich Presence/Leaderboards